• Skip to primary navigation

 This Low Calorie Protein Shake is the perfect drink to make in the morning when you need a kick start to your day.
 Made with protein powder, espresso, banana, and peanut butter, this 250 calorie protein shake will be a quick breakfast recipe favorite!

-side view of a protein shake in a jar.
+Protein shake in a mason jar.

 Jump to: